Worship Bulletin

 "Verse of the Month" Contest.

-The third clue for the month of May is: "with."
-There are five clues for this month's verse. (when you are sure, send your answers to gmbc1610@gmail.com)
+The second clue for the month of September is: "Which."
+There are four clues for this month's verse. (when you are sure, send your answers to gmbc1610@gmail.com)

 And; Good Luck.

-The verse for the month of May was: Exodus 37:17
+The verse for the month of Agusat was: John 16:13

-Congratulations to our winner for the month of May:
+Congratulations to our winner for the month of Agust:

 Brother George Tucker.